Skip to content

 )

-What BasePlugin provides:
+What the engine provides:

-• self.options - Dictionary of keyword arguments
+• self.options: dictionary of keyword arguments

 What you implement:

-• extract() - Must yield DownloadItem objects
+• extract(fetch): must yield DownloadItem objects

 Building a plugin